-Have you ever been involved in a software purchase that failed to meet the stated objectives?
+Have you ever been involved in a software RFP that failed to meet the stated objectives?
 That ran way over budget?
 That launched months or years later than planned?
 Of course you have.
 Research shows that only about 30% of digital transformations are successful.

 Flawed assumption 1: You fully understand the requirements up-front